Helping Our Heroes One Page at A Time

 It has been an honour working on these stories, and I hope you enjoy reading them as much as I have.

-Where possible I have added Twitter links for authors where available
+Where possible I have added Twitter links for authors below.

 - Fredrick Snellgrove, Private 23208 by Rob Ashman